Find Affordable College Courses

 Full Health Professions at Bethel University - Mishawaka Report

-With a ranking of #9, Indiana University - Purdue University - Indianapolis did quite well on this year’s best value schools for health professions students working on their master’s degree.
-Located in the city of Indianapolis, IUPUI is a public college with a very large student population.
+Indiana University - Purdue University - Indianapolis came in at #9 in this year’s edition of the Best Value Health Professions Master’s Degree Schools in Indiana ranking.
+Located in the large city of Indianapolis, IUPUI is a public college with a fairly large student population.

 IUPUI graduate students pay an average of $10,389 in in-state tuition and fees each year.